Jimmy Kimmel: First Look at iPhone 5

 1) AzR’s Apple-sampled tribute

 A musician who calls himself AzR creates a video built from sounds sampled from Apple products and Steve’s 2005 Stanford commencement speech.
+Sampling here means recording short sounds from devices and using them as instruments in a new composition.
 Every instrument, including drums, is sampled from a Mac product, tuned by ear, and replayed in the context of the song.

 2) 4,001 Post-it Notes in Munich